cran-task-views/Bayesian/Bayesian.md

     for thresholding methods.
 Although the original model is developed in the context of wavelets, this package is useful when researchers need to take advantage of possible sparsity in a parameter set.
+-   `r pkg("mvgam")` fits Bayesian dynamic generalized additive models to sets of time series, using a wide range of observation families.
+Estimation is performed using Markov Chain Monte Carlo with Hamiltonian Monte Carlo in the software Stan.
 -   `r pkg("NetworkChange")` is an R package for change point analysis in longitudinal network data.
 It implements a hidden Markovmultilinear tensor regression model.
 Model diagnostic tools